GiuliaSolinas/gsolinas/content/project/platforms-for-good/index.md

 ---

 Platforms have become ubiquitous, and their economic relevance is prominent.
 They have transformed sectors, shaping the competitive advantage of long-standing players, their practices, and their dynamics.

+Platforms have a crucial influence on market competitiveness, for example, among vendors or between platform providers.
+Instead, the **contribution of platforms to social change** is poorly examined despite an expanding array of public and private initiatives.

 The **microfinance industry** has also seen an evolution due to the rise of digital platforms.
 Lendings that used to be granted in local networks can now aspire for a global reach; information transparency has increased.